 |Ruins||KL, PL, ZL, SL||The paths, which are signed with these trail marks, go to some ruined castles, monasteries or to other built sights from the main route.
 Signs in the map: KL (blue ruins), PL (red ruins), ZL (green ruins) an SL (yellow ruins).|

-Well, it is difficult question.
-As I wrote, a very important part in the life of a Hungarian hiker to complete the whole Blue Trail.
-If we collect every stamp along the Blue Trail in our small booklet, we will get small badge from the Hungarian Rambler's Association.
+Well, it is a difficult question.
+As I wrote, a very important part in the life of a Hungarian hiker to complete the whole National Blue Trail.
+If we collect every stamp along the trail in our booklet, we will get a small badge from the Hungarian Rambler's Association.
 But you will complete during your hike only a shorter or longer section of the more than 1100 km long trail.
 In this case you don't have to collect the stamps, only walk on the route and admire the wonderful countryside of Hungary.
-But to collect the stamps is a very good entertainment on the hike!
+But to collect the stamps is a very good entertainment during the hike!

-If you decide to walk along a section of the Blue Trail, you can choose among them, which have an own prize.
+If you decide to walk along a section of the Blue Trail, you can choose among those, which have an own prize.
 They are written in the chapter of the badges.
-But if you choose other sections, the personal completion booklet with the stamps of the walked sections can be a very nice relic of your Hungarian hike.
+But if you choose other sections, the personal completion booklet with the stamps of the completed distance can be a very nice relic of your Hungarian hike!
 If you want to stamp during the hike, you will find some advices in the next chapter.

 You can order it from the Hungarian Rambler's Association.
 You must write a letter to the association (its postal address is: Magyar Természetjáró Szövetség, 1244 Budapest, Pf.: 846.) and they will post the booklet to your address.
 You will pay at the delivery.
 The price of the booklet is 1260 HUF (about 4 Euro).

-The National Blue Trail has 148 stamping places, where you have to prove, you were there.
+The National Blue Trail has 150 stamping places, where you have to prove the fact, that you were there.
 A lot of stamps are located in the shops or pubs of the settlement, which are on the route of the Blue Trail, but you will find stamps in their own metal boxes in the forest, generally equipped on the trees.
-There is a very good forum, where the hikers share their experimences regarding to the stamps of the Blue Trail: http://www.teljesitmenyturazoktarsasaga.hu/okt_forum.
-You will see the whole list of the stamping places on the openinp page.
+There is a very good forum, where the hikers share their experiences regarding to the stamps of the Blue Trail: http://www.teljesitmenyturazoktarsasaga.hu/okt_forum.
+You will see the whole list of the stamping places on the opening page.
 If you click on the name of a place, its subpage will open with the comments.
 The newest comments are on top.
 Of course, it is only in Hungarian, but there are already good translator softwares on mobile phones and tablets.

 The Hungarian Rambler's Association has an official record about the stamping places, it downloadable from this place.
 It is a PDF document and it is in Hungarian, as well.

 What happens, if you don't find the stamp, or it is unusable?
 Appropriate verification could be the stamp of any other company, establishment, local government, school, drug store, agricultural cooperative, community centre, committee or contractor, on which appears the name of the stamping place.
 It is possible to get a dated (cancellation) stamp in the post offices, but in that case the Hungarian Post may ask you to buy one (sticking) stamp in the brochure.
-If you can't find any other stamp (for example it happens at a forester's lodge in the woods), you must take a photo about you and the stamping place together (a selfie with the stamping place) similar to the left photo above.
+If you can't find any other stamp (for example it happens at a forester's lodge in the woods), you must take a photo about you and the stamping place together (a selfie with the stamping place).
 One thing is relevant: you and the stamping place must be recognizable!